In February 2019, Section 7, Law was updated to reflect local practice.

 - If a Female Genital Mutilation-related procedure has been carried out on a patient.

-Since September 2014 all acute hospitals have been required to report this data centrally to the Department of Health on a monthly basis.
+Since September 2014 all acute hospitals have been required to report this data centrally to the Department of Health and Social Care on a monthly basis.
 This was the first stage of a wider ranging programme of work in development to improve the way in which the NHS will respond to the health needs of girls and women who have suffered Female Genital Mutilation and actively support prevention.A midwife/obstetrician/gynaecologist/General Practitioner may become aware that Female Genital Mutilation has occurred when treating a female patient.
 This should trigger concern for other females in the household.